MLHale/GenCyber-web-content/day3/day3-se-headeranalysis.md

 Once you do find it, there is a ton of information in the header about the path taken from the senders' email server to your email server.
 Let's look at some actual email headers.
 Open up the files in the ["email-headers" Folder](./email-headers).

 -----
-Here is the full header from [email-header1.txt](./email-headers/email-header1.txt)
+Here is the raw message from [email-header1.txt](./email-headers/email-header1.txt)

 ```text
 Received: from BL2PRD0711HT001.namprd07.prod.outlook.com (10.255.104.164) by